 What requirements are needed if my Indonesian company will register the product?

-You need to register the product with the BPOM (National Agency of Food and Drugs).
+You need to register the product with the BPOM (National Agency of Food and Drugs) and MoH (Ministry of Health).
 The type of testing and documents requirements will depend on the type of product you want to register.
-Also the time frame for registration depends on the type of product and could vary from between 3 to 6 months.
+Also, the timeframe for registration could vary from between 3 to 15 months.

 Please note that you should have an import license and a NIK (Custom registration certificate) prior to registering your product.
 The whole process starts with registering your Indonesian company to BPOM for you to be the license holder.
 Once your company gets the approval, then you can move forward to register each of your products.
 Once each product gets the number issued by BPOM, you can start the importation by submitting the import notification letter to BPOM.

 You can find more relevant information on the product registration here.

 If my company is Halal certified for Europe or Malaysia, does it mean it is also halal certified for Indonesia?

 The Indonesian Halal bodies recognise some of the international halal certifications.
 Nevertheless, since there might be differences in the standards used by each of the certification bodies, it will still be needed to process Halal Certification in Indonesia.

 Do all the products sold in Indonesia need to be halal registered?

 The law no. 33 in 2014 that regulated procedures and applications for halal certification, states that all the products distributed in Indonesia which are not halal certified will be considered as non-halal in 2019.